kaustubhk24/blog-portfolio/blog/2021-02-27-python-if-else.md

 **Output Format**

-Print�`Weird`�if the number is weird.
-Otherwise, print�`Not Weird`.
+Print `Weird` if the number is weird.
+Otherwise, print `Not Weird`.

 **Sample Input 0**